ops/Dusty-Tapes/README.md

 # Space Invader (1984)

-This was my very first game.
+This was my very first game with simple PETSCII graphics.
 It is written entirely in BASIC.
+I was just trying to learn how to move things on the screen and detect if them collide.
+It has sound effects too!

 ![Image](space-invader/screenshot1.png)